syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## tooltipRender

 The [tooltipRender](../api/heatmap/tooltiprender/) event is triggered before the tooltip is rendered on the HeatMap cell.
-To know more about the arguments of this event, refer [here](../api/heatmap/iTooltipEventArgs/).
+To know more about arguments of this event, refer [here](../api/heatmap/iTooltipEventArgs/).

 {% if page.publishingplatform == "typescript" %}